2011 Cricket World Cup: Semi-finals

+The match was attended by the prime ministers of both the countries, Yusuf Raza Gilani of Pakistan and Manmohan Singh of India.
+Anti-aircraft missiles were deployed at Mohali to prevent any air attacks.
+The local airport was full of private jets, and an estimated one billion people saw the match on television.
+Tickets for the match were selling for over ten times their normal selling price on the black market.

+India won the toss and elected to bat first.
+Sachin Tendulkar was dropped four times and survived an early leg before wicket decision before being dismissed for 85.
+India finished with a total of 260.
+Pakistan had a steady start, but India kept taking wickets and won by 29 runs.

+After the match was over Indian and Pakistani leaders pledged to resolve their differences, including cooperation in the investigation of the 2008 Mumbai attacks.
+Additionally the skies over Delhi were lit up with large numbers of fireworks.

 Final

+This was Sri Lanka's second consecutive loss in a World Cup Final and was also Muttiah Muralitharan's last ODI match, as well as Sachin Tendulkar's last World Cup match, having been playing World Cups for India since 1992.
+This match also recorded the highest successful run chase by any team in a World Cup Final and also only the third time that a team batting second had won the World Cup Final.
+This was also the first time that a host nation in their own country won the World Cup.

 The final was played on 2 April between India and Sri Lanka at Wankhede Stadium, Mumbai.
 India were crowned champions after winning by six wickets with only 10 balls remaining.
 India captain MS Dhoni was named man of the match after an unbeaten, match-winning innings of 91 runs off 79 balls, including the final shot that won the game.
 Gautam Gambhir contributed with a crucial knock of 97 after India lost early wickets.
 After the match, the Indian players paid tribute to Sachin Tendulkar, who was playing in his last World Cup.
 The final had a viewership of about 558 million people all over the world.